cube-js/cube/docs/Cube.js-Backend/Caching.md

 ### Force Query Renewal

-If you need a specific query to bypass cache and return data from the database, e.g. some real time metrics, you can use `renewQuery` option in the query.
+If you need to force specific query to load fresh data from the database (if it is available), e.g. some real time metrics, you can use `renewQuery` option in the query.
 To use it add `renewQuery: true` to your Cube.js query as shown below:

 ```javascript